WorkOfStan/mycms/README.md

 ```

 `admin.css` may be inherited to a child project, however as vendor folder SHOULD have denied access from browser,
-the content of that standard `admin.css` MUST be available through method MyAdmin::getAdminCss.
+the content of that standard `admin.css` MUST be available through method `MyAdmin::getAdminCss`.

 ## Testing